To the Members

 1. Except with the prior approval of the company by a special/ ordinary resolution asmay be specified under the Companies Act 2013 or the Regulations IFCI shall not enterinto a transaction(s) where the transaction(s) to be entered into:

-(a) as contracts or arrangements with respect to clauses (a) to (e) of sub-section (1)of section 188 of the Companies Act 2013 with criteria as mentioned below:
+(a) As contracts or arrangements with respect to clauses (a) to (e) of sub-section (1)of Section 188 of the Companies Act 2013 with criteria as mentioned below:

-10% of the turnover of the company or Rs 100 crore whichever is lower as mentioned in clause (a) and clause (e) respectively of sub-section(1) of section 188;
+(i) Sale purchase or supply of any goods or materials directly or through appointmentof agent amounting to 10% or more of the turnover of the company or Rs.100 crorewhichever is lower as mentioned in clause (a) and clause (e) respectively of sub-section(1) of Section 188;

-(ii) Selling or otherwise disposing of or buying property of any kind directly orthrough appointment of agent exceeding 10% of net worth of the company or Rs 100 crorewhichever is lower as mentioned in clause
+(ii) Selling or otherwise disposing of or buying property of any kind directly orthrough appointment of agent amounting to 10% or more of net worth of the company orRs.100 crore whichever is lower as mentioned in clause

-(iii) leasing of property of any kind exceeding 10% of the net worth of the company or10% of turnover of the company or Rs 100 crore whichever is lower asmentioned in clause (c) of sub-section (1) of section 188;
+(iii) Leasing of property of any kind amounting to 10% or more of the net worth of thecompany or 10% or more of turnover of the company or Rs.100 crore whichever is lower asmentioned in clause (c) of sub-section (1) of Section 188;

-(iv) availing or rendering of any services directly or through appointment of agentamounting to 10% or more of the turnover of the company or Rs 50 crore whichever islower as mentioned in clause (d) and clause (e) respectively of sub-section (1) ofSection 188.
+(iv) Availing or rendering of any services directly or through appointment of agentamounting to 10% or more of the turnover of the company or Rs.50 crore whichever islower as mentioned in clause (d) and clause (e) respectively of sub-section (1) ofSection 188.

-Explanation: It is hereby clarified that the limits specified in sub-clauses (i) to(iv) as above shall apply for transaction or transactions to be entered into eitherindividually or taken together with the previous transactions during a financial year.
+Explanation: It is hereby clarified that the limits specified in subclauses (i) to(iv) as above shall apply for transaction or transactions to be entered into eitherindividually or taken together with the previous transactions during a financial year.

-(b) Is for appointment to any office or place of profit in the Company its subsidiarycompany or associate company at a monthly remuneration exceeding Rs 2.5 lakh as mentionedin clause (f) of subsection (1) of section 188; or
+(b) Is for appointment to any office or place of profit in the Company its subsidiarycompany or associate company at a monthly remuneration exceeding Rs.2.5 lakh as mentionedin clause (f) of sub-section (1) of Section 188; or

-(c) Is for remuneration for underwriting the subscription of any securities orderivatives thereof of the company exceeding 1% of the net worth as mentioned in clause(g) of sub-section (1) of section 188.
+(c) Is for remuneration for underwriting the subscription of any securities orderivatives thereof of the company exceeding 1% of the net worth as mentioned in clause(g) of sub-section (1) of Section 188.